 In addition to our work at the federal level, AARP state offices across the country have been working with legislatures and governors to expand access to affordable high-speed internet, including in Idaho, Kentucky and Nevada.

 We’re working to tackle the challenge of digital literacy head-on.
-As part of the AARP family, Older Adults Technology Services (OATS) helps older adults learn to use and leverage technology through its aging connected initiative, which offers free classes for anyone who wants to learn the basics after getting online.
+As part of the AARP family, Older Adults Technology Services (OATS) from AARP helps older adults learn to use and leverage technology through its Aging Connected initiative and Senior Planet program, which offers free classes for anyone who wants to learn the basics after getting online.

 These steps are all moving in the right direction.
 But much work remains, and AARP is working closely with the FCC to make greater progress.
 Training for people to learn how to get the most from the internet should be more widely available for all who need it, and the cost of service should not be a barrier to anyone.
 AARP will continue to advocate for high-speed internet to be available in all settings, including assisted living, nursing homes and other adult housing.